Postgraduate Open Afternoon 5 September 2018

 - Full-time MSc with Industrial Experience option available on our taught MSc programmes.
 You have the option to complete over two years, with a year of work experience in industry.

-- Industrial projects scheme - To support industrial experience development, our you can to do your final project in collaboration with an industrial partner.
+- Industrial projects scheme - To support industrial experience development, you can carry out your final project in collaboration with an industrial partner.

 Accredited by BCS, the Chartered Institute for IT for the purposes of fully meeting the academic requirement for registration as a Chartered IT Professional.